Acupuncture

 Are there any side effects?

-Acupuncture and cupping can leave the skin looking red and also cause some bruising.
+Acupuncture can leave the skin looking red and also cause some bruising.
 Acupuncture can also cause some bleeding, as the needle punctures the skin.
 These effects can cause some discomfort but there are no lasting side effects to acupuncture or cupping.
-Occasionally they can cause drowsiness, dizziness and some nausea.
+Occasionally they can cause drowsiness, dizziness and nausea.